top of page

 To Santa Teresa from Tamarindo by Group Shuttle

 Shared shuttles are an economical and convenient option for travelers who prefer not to drive.
 These shuttles provide a comfortable ride, with prices ranging from $50 to $70 per person.
-The journey typically takes around 4 to 5 hours and offer a balance between cost and convenience, making them a popular choice among budget-conscious travelers.
+The journey typically takes around 4 to 5 hours, offering a balance between cost and convenience, making it a popular choice among budget-conscious travelers.

 Writers Tips: